mvarrieur/yankee-trail/src/pages/about/index.md

         front, while keeping our red, white and blue theme.

-        Our floorplans are spacious and ,all rooms will provide all the comforts of home, including a mini-fridge, microwave and Keurig coffee maker (coffee provided).
-We currently offer three King rooms and seven Quadruple rooms (two double beds).
+        Our floorplans are spacious, and all rooms offer a mini-fridge, microwave, Keurig coffee maker (coffee provided) and blow dryers.
+We currently offer three King rooms and seven rooms with two double (full) beds.
 main:
   heading: Escape to the Lakes
   description: >